In the field of health, Red Crescent Society of Kyrgyzstan implements following activities:

-The HIV / AIDS prevention program aims to reduce vulnerability to HIV and its consequences in the Kyrgyz Republic by strengthening knowledge and skills in the field of HIV, conducting information sessions among the population, especially among young people and adolescents: raising awareness among young people about HIV prevention, the formation of young people's skills of responsible attitude to their health by using the technology of "peer educators".
+The HIV / AIDS prevention activities aim to reduce vulnerability to HIV and its consequences in the Kyrgyz Republic by strengthening knowledge and skills in the field of HIV, conducting information sessions among the population, especially among young people and adolescents: raising awareness among young people about HIV prevention, the formation of young people's skills of responsible attitude to their health by using the technology of "peer educators".

 • Migrants (internal)

 • Injecting drug users

 • Drivers (truckers, taxi drivers)

 Reducing the vulnerability of HIV and its impact in Kyrgyzstan by achieving the following results: